The Great Wave Off Kanagawa by Hokusai

 member of the International Warning system.

 * NB.
-Like a lot of people it is unfortunately true that the South East Asian earthquake & resulting Tsunami put such places as the Andaman & Nicobar islands onto my personal World map.
+As with a lot of people, it's unfortunately true that it took the South East Asian earthquake & resulting tsunami to put places such as the Andaman and Nicobar Islands onto my personal World map.
 I had never heard of them before and it's a shame that the only time such